Don't know which guide to buy? Click here for tips.

 General outdoor advice, plus details on seven major regions, including the Olympic Peninsula and San Juan Islands, the North Cascades and Glacier Peak areas, and Mount St. Helens and Mount Rainier.

-Curiosities, 2nd: Quirky Characters, Roadside Oddities & Other Offbeat Stuff
+Curiosities, 3rd Edition: Quirky Characters, Roadside Oddities & Other

 by Harriet Baskas